Written by Vianne McLean

 As only one zodiac at a time could fit inside the cave, we sat offshore and rocked gently in the swell, waiting for the others to emerge before we headed back to the ship.
 By then, it was almost midnight, but the silver twilight continued, with dawn only an hour or two away.
 For many of us, this evening zodiac trip was the highlight of what had been a trip of a lifetime.

 Would you like to experience a zodiac ride yourself?
-Get more information or plan a trip to Antarctica by clicking here.
+Visit Antarctica Cruises and plan the trip of a lifetime.